yashkathe/Download-ComicBooks-API/README.md

       [Object], [Object],
       [Object], [Object],
       [Object], [Object],
-      [Object]
     ]
   }
 ```

 ## Report Problems
-If you have any problem regarding this project read the following [disclaimer](https://github.com/yashkathe/download-comicbooks-api/blob/master/DISCLAIMER.md)
+If you have any problems regarding this project, read the following [disclaimer](https://github.com/yashkathe/download-comicbooks-api/blob/master/DISCLAIMER.md)